apache/click/tools/docbook/README.txt

 Docbook XLS 1.75 (or latest snapshot) somewhere on your computer.
 Once done set the following properties in the file project.properties:

   dbf.basedir   = directory-where-DBF-is-installed
   fop.basedir   = directory-where-FOP-is-installed
+  click.basedir = directory-where-Click-is-located

-The following changes must also be made to DBF:
+The following changes must be made to DBF:

 # Replace the existing docbook-xsl version of DBF with 1.75.0.
 You can do that
   by copying docbook-xsl-1.75.0.zip to the DBF folder '<dbf-install>/src/zip/'.